Why Do People Resize Images to 100kb Exactly?

 If done correctly, resizing an image does not have to lead to significant quality loss.
 Using advanced compression tools or adjusting resolution strategically can preserve clarity while reducing file size.

-Conclusion: Reduce Easily and Efficiently
+Conclusion: Reduce KB Easily and Efficiently

 Reducing an image to 100KB is essential for certain online submissions, website performance, and storage efficiency.
 Especially for using an online resizer for convenience or manual editing for precision, there are multiple ways to achieve the right balance between file size and quality.